wfbradley/snpko/README.md

 ## The Problem

-We observed a population of 54 pediatric patients suffering from Crohn's disease.
+The specific problem we addressed involved a population of 54 pediatric patients suffering from Crohn's disease.
 For each patient, we measured 168 SNPs and observed 8 different radiological imaging features (such as "Lumen narrowing" or "Small bowel disease").
 We were interested to determine which SNPs, if any, were significant predictors of particular imaging features.

 This software provides tools for answering this type of question more
 generally: given any set of SNPs and labels (i.e., dependent variables), these